jensgraetzer/MP3-Pictures-Exporter---id3v2PicturesExporter.py/README.md

 * https://github.com/jensgraetzer/MP3-Pictures-Exporter/blob/master/sample03_Presentation.mp3 ...
 The ID3v2.4 tag contains one cover picture 600x600 pixel, four bigger pictures in the format 16:9, and subtitle text in a SYLT frame.
 The subtitle has time stamps for the bigger pictures.
 * https://github.com/jensgraetzer/MP3-Pictures-Exporter/blob/master/sample04_Karaoketext.mp3 ...
-The ID3v2.4 tag contains one cover picture 600x600 pixel and a subtitle text in a SYLT frame.
+The ID3v2.4 tag contains one cover picture 600x600 pixel, and a subtitle text in a SYLT frame.
 The subtitle has a time stamp for every single word.

 # References
 1. M. Nilsson, Informal Standard: ID3 tag version 2.4.0 - Main Structure, 2000,